-The capital budget is presented as projects within departments.
+How the Capital Budget is Organized The capital budget is presented as projects within departments.
 Each project is classified as either an appropriation or allocation.
 Agencies generally cannot move money between appropriations but they do have discretion across allocations.

-Where the Money is Spent The following line item accounts are used to track categories of expenditure and correspond to accounts used in the state's accounting system.
-Line 2000 Line 5000 Line 7000
+Where the Money is Spent

-Line 1000 Personal Services -Travel -Commodities -items consumed Capital Outlay - for durable items Grants/Benefits - Funds state staffing costs. transportation contractual disbursed by the state to Expenditures not services by 3rd parties Positions counts are and per diem within year or valued between units of local government specifically \$5,000 and classified on reports expenditures equipment under and to individuals in covered by other as Full-time (PFT), Part-time (PPT) or payment of various benefits and claims \$5,000. \$25,000 Non-permanent (NP)
+1 The following line ite m accounts are us sed to track categ gories of expenditure and correspond to acc ounts used in the state's acc ounting system. ı Line 1000 Line 2000 Line 3000 Line 4000 Line 5000 Line 7000 Line 8000 ı Personal Services - Travel - Services - Commodities - Capital Outlay - for Grants/Benefits - Funds Miscellaneous - ı state staffing costs. transportation contractual items consumed durable items disbursed by the state to Expenditures not ı Positions counts are and per diem services by within year or valued between units of local government specifically ı classified on reports expenditures 3 rd parties equipment under \$5,000 and and to individuals in covered by other ı as Full-time (PFT), \$5,000. \$25,000 payment of various line items ı Part-time (PPT) or 7778 Mark Mark benefits and claims ١ Non-permanent (NP) 10